CODEMASTERSTACK/CODEMASTERSTACK/README.md

   below reduces how often it re-hits the limit.
 If it still breaks often, self-hosting your own instance (documented at github.com/anuraghazra/github-readme-stats) fixes it for good.
   The activity graph below runs on a separate service and isn't affected by this.

+  IMPORTANT — the whoami card below is a real file, not embedded data:
+  GitHub strips data:// image URIs when it renders a README, so this points to assets/whoami.svg instead.
+Keep that file in an `assets/` folder next to this README.md when you push the repo, or the image won't resolve.
 -->

 <div align="center">